-- You see how much money is actually left over (savings) after you pay your expenses.
+- You see how much money is actually leftover (savings) after you pay your expenses.

 Now, you get to see what your present financial picture really is.

-Your present budget will help you realign your expenses, so that you will be able to set a maximum proposed housing expense and budget that you can handle.
-The importance of doing this, is that you will not be financially overextending yourself to where you do not have ample income to cover your expenses and be forced into not meeting your financial commitments.
+Your present budget will help you realign your expenses so that you will be able to set a maximum proposed housing expense and budget that you can handle.
+The importance of doing this is that you will not be financially overextending yourself to where you do not have ample income to cover your expenses and be forced into not meeting your financial commitments.

-After you have a better idea about your budget, it is time to begin organizing the basic documents that you will need for your pre-qualification process.
+After you have a better idea of your budget, it is time to begin organizing the basic documents that you will need for your pre-qualification process.
 Documents involving your monthly income, credit profile, assets and debts, and employment will be required for the following steps.
 Given below are some documents that you will need to get ready before you move on to the next steps:

 - Federal tax returns for the last two consecutive years.

 - Proof of income, including investments, tops, and social security payments.

 - Bank statements.